All Hallows High School

-All Hallows High School (formerly known as the All Hallows Institute) is a Catholic boys' high school in the South Bronx, New York, United States.
-Located at 111 East 164th Street, near Yankee Stadium, the school has an enrollment of approximately 574 boys, 99% of whom are persons of color.
+All Hallows High School (formerly known as the All Hallows Institute) was a Catholic co-ed high school in the South Bronx, New York, United States.
+Located at 111 East 164th Street, near Yankee Stadium, the school has an enrollment of approximately 400 boys and girls, 99% of whom are persons of color.

 Despite sitting in the poorest Congressional district in the country, All Hallows routinely places its entire graduating class in four-year colleges.
 The Wall Street Journal has called the school's success in this area "stunning".
 The Acton Institute has named All Hallows as one of the top-50 Catholic high schools in the United States for nine consecutive years.
-It is located within the Roman Catholic Archdiocese of New York and is the only city school in the archdiocese to have earned this distinction.
+It is the only city school in the Archdiocese of New York to have earned this distinction.

+The school announced in January 2025 that it will close the following June.

 History and philosophy

 All Hallows was founded in 1909 by the Congregation of Christian Brothers at the invitation and with the help of Monsignor James Power, pastor of All Saints Church.

 The order founded the school upon the principles of Blessed Edmund Rice, which center on providing moral and scholastic training, especially to the children of the poor.
 The first staff included the Superior Brother P. J. Ryan, and Brothers J.A.
 Kelly, M.S.
 Curtis, and P.G.
 Molloy.
 Originally located at 13-15 West 124th in Manhattan, the school moved to its current location in 1929.
 The school has more than 10,000 graduates.

 All Hallows was the first school founded by the Christian Brothers in the United States.

+It opened as All Hallows Collegiate Institute, having a high school and a college school of business.

 For much of its history, All Hallows was an elementary school as well as a high school, but it has been exclusively the latter since 1977.

-When All Hallows was established in 1909 the school seal was carefully chosen by the Brother from Ireland.

-The American Eagle at the center of the seal represents the All Hallows Community's commitment to the United States.
+The American Eagle at the center of the All Hallows seal represents the All Hallows Community's commitment to the United States.
 The wreath of laurel surrounding the seal refers to victory and achievement in both athletics and scholastics.
 The circle surrounding the eagle serves a reminder of the school's "continuing faith" and the four corners of the seal are represented by the Gaelic symbol for the continuation of life.
 The Latin phrase Pro fide et patria means For faith and country.

 All Hallows celebrated its centennial in 2009 and was honored with its own street name change to All Hallows Way as a parting gift from the Class of 2012.
 The school was also visited by Mary McAleese, the former president of Ireland, during the 2012–2013 school year.

-In 2019, Susan Natale was appointed the first female principal of All Hallows High School.
+The school announced in January 2025 that it will close the following June.